Mariners vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won 55% of the games this season when they were the moneyline favorite (33-27).
+- The Mariners have put together a 33-28 record in games they were favored on the moneyline (winning 54.1% of those games).

-- Seattle has gone 28-22 (winning 56% of its games) when it has played as moneyline favorites of -130 or shorter.
+- When it has played as moneyline favorites with odds of -150 or shorter, Seattle has a 19-15 record (winning 55.9% of its games).

-- Based on this matchup's moneyline, the Mariners' implied win probability is 56.5%.
+- Based on this matchup's moneyline, the Mariners have an implied win probability of 60%.

-- Seattle has played in 93 games with an over/under set, and have combined with its opponents to go over the total 46 times (46-45-2).
+- Seattle has had an over/under set by oddsmakers 94 times, and have combined with opponents to go over the total in 47 of those games (47-45-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!